kamilburda/batcher/dev/_pages/Customization/Actions.md

 * *Additional X-offset*: Moves the layers horizontally by the specified amount, using an absolute unit (pixels, inches, ...) or a percentage (of width of the current image, layer, ...).
 * *Additional Y-offset*: Moves the layers vertically by the specified amount, using an absolute unit (pixels, inches, ...) or a percentage (of width of the current image, layer, ...).

+#### Flip Horizontally

+Flips the current image or layer horizontally around its center.

+#### Flip Vertically

+Flips the current image or layer vertically around its center.

-#### Rotate and Flip
+#### Rotate

-Rotates and/or flips the entire image or a layer.
+Rotates the current image or layer.

 Options:
-* *Apply to (image or layer)*: Whether to rotate and flip the current image, current layer, or other objects (e.g. background/foreground).
+* *Apply to (image or layer)*: Whether to rotate the current image, current layer, or other objects (e.g. background/foreground).
-* *Rotation angle*: Rotate by 0, 90, 180 or 270 degrees, or use a *Custom* angle.
+* *Angle*: Rotate by 90, 180 or 270 degrees, or use a *Custom* angle.
-* *Custom rotation angle*: Rotation angle in degrees or radians.
-Applies only if *Rotation angle* is set to *Custom*.
+* *Custom angle*: Rotation angle in degrees or radians.
+Applies only if *Angle* is set to *Custom*.
 If the custom angle is used on the image rather than a layer, all layers within the image are rotated around the image's center.
-* *Rotation mode*: How to handle the extents of layers after rotation - resize the layer, clip or crop.
+* *How to handle boundaries*: How to handle the extents of layers after rotation - resize the layer, clip or crop.
+If rotation is applied to an image, all layers are handled the same way.
+Note that resized layers will not cause the image to grow; to achieve that, add the `Resize Canvas` action and use `Resize to layer size`.
 * *Interpolation*: Interpolation for rotated layers.
-Has effect only if *Rotation angle* is set to *Custom*.
+Has effect only if *Angle* is set to *Custom*.
 * *Rotate around the center*: If checked, the layer is rotated around their center.
-* *Horizontal position of rotation center*: The X-coordinate of the point around which the layer is rotated.
+* *Horizontal position of center*: The X-coordinate of the point around which the layer is rotated.
 Applies only if *Rotate around the center* is unchecked.
-* *Vertical position of rotation center*: The Y-coordinate of the point around which the layer is rotated.
+* *Vertical position of center*: The Y-coordinate of the point around which the layer is rotated.
 Applies only if *Rotate around the center* is unchecked.
-* *Flip horizontally*: Flips the image/layer horizontally.
-* *Flip vertically*: Flips the image/layer vertically.

 ### Layers and Composition